tamedevelopers/database/README.md

 ## Inspiration

-Having be instroduced to Laravel Framework, over the past yr(s), Coming back to vanilla PHP database, was pretty tough.
-So i decided to create a much more easier way of communicating with Database.
+Having been introduced to learning Laravel Framework; Over the past yr(s), Coming back to vanilla PHP, was pretty tough.
+So i decided to create a much more easier way of communicating with Database, using native `PHP PDO:: Driver`.